 Once you have a game selected, see if there are any speedruns for the game.
 The first place to check is speedrun.com, you can dive deeper and check on Youtube, Twitch, or just do general search engine searches for results.
-The only available speedrun for The Adventures of Microman: Crazy Computers, before I started to speedrun it, was on a random wiki page… sometimes they’re well-hidden!
+The only available speedrun for The Adventures of Microman: Crazy Computers, before I started to speedrun it, was on a random wiki site… sometimes they’re well-hidden!
 If there are not any speedrun videos available, you should probably get yourself with this guide instead: How to Start Speedrunning a Game Which Has No Runs – Creating a New Speedrun

 As a general rule, “Any%” means the speedrunners are completing the game as fast as possible, by any means possible (outside of tool-assistance — which means no turbo buttons, save states, or anything like that).
 “Any%” literally means beating the game with any percentage of the game being complete.
-If, in a game where you can collect 10 items, you can complete the game faster by only collecting 3 of those items, this is Any%!
+If in a game where you can collect 10 items, you can complete the game faster by only collecting 3 of those items, this is Any%.

 Perhaps you are more of a completionist.
-If that is the case, check out the 100%, hard mode, or any speedrun titled with the word “All”.
+If that is the case, check out the 100%, hard mode, or any speedrun titled with the word “All” (for example, “All Dungeons”).
 If you want a speedrun with less glitches, you will likely want to look for speedruns listed as “Any% No”.
 Maybe it will be “Any% No WW”, this means no wrong warps are allowed in the speedrun.

 Sometimes, games will also have “meme” categories, such as The Legend of Zelda: Link’s Awakening DX’s “House%”, where you literally just exit the house you start the game on.
 I wouldn’t recommend this for starters, but they usually come with some fun speedrunning history.
 Usually these categories come up due to funny mechanics in a game, enjoyable gameplay, or in this instance, it was because Link’s Awakening speedrunners tend to put a ton of weight in those first couple seconds of the speedrun.

-Alright, so find a category which is right for you.
+So you have found a category which is right for you.
 If the category you would like to play is not available, check out this guide: How to Create a New Speedrun Category – A Speedrunner’s Guide

 Watch some speedruns and see which category interests you most.
-Remember, you want speedrunning to be fun, since you’re going to be spending lots of time with the game!
+Remember, you want speedrunning to be fun since you’re going to be spending lots of time with the game!